Marguerite Courtin, Madame de Vantelet: Relationship with the French and intrigues

-Because of her closeness to the Queen, Madame de Vantelet was courted by the French, the opposing parties Marie de Médici, the mother of Queen Henrietta Maria and Louis XIII of France, on the one side, and Louis XIII and Cardinal Richelieu on the other.
+Because of her closeness to the Queen, Madame de Vantelet was courted by the French, the opposing parties Marie de' Medici, the mother of Queen Henrietta Maria and Louis XIII, on the one side, and Louis XIII and Cardinal Richelieu on the other.
 Madame de Vantelet received a pension from the French King which ebbed and flowed with her relationship with them.

 It was Madame de Vantelet who informed Marie de Médici of her daughter the English Queen's first pregnancy.

 As Chamberer, Madame de Vantelet had considerable influence in filtering incoming requests and providing an audience with the Queen, brokering communication and access to Queen Henrietta Maria.
 The Queen's attachment to her was so strong that she survived the discovery of thirty-four letters in her own hand with her signature, found among the papers of Châteauneuf, more than implicating her in his plot against Cardinal Richelieu.
 Charles I, Louis XIII and the Cardinal all wanted her gone, but Queen Henrietta Maria won out.The Ambassador Poygni parries the attack with the arguments supplied to him, but they do not meet the point.
 He also has instructions from his Court to demand the expulsion from this Court of the Vantelletta, favourite of the queen here, who had a hand in the intrigue carried on here in the time of the Ambassador extraordinary Castelnovo, afterwards Garde des Sceaux in France and of the Chevalier di Giar.
 This office is displeasing to their Majesties, and so the ambassador is beginning to be looked at askance, without any hope of being able to obtain what he asks, the king being unwilling, as Poygni was told, to order his household for the satisfaction of others.